Madgit-java/privacyPolicyHistoryQuiz/README.md

-## Privacy Policy for MathGames
+## Privacy Policy for History Quiz

 Privacy Policy
-Last updated: August 08, 2022
+Last updated: July 16, 2023

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.